-Weight Training & Personal Health (Hosted at Stevens)
+Strength & Conditioning (Hosted at Stevens)

-Credits: .5 Prerequisite es: Grade: 9-12
+Credits: .5 Prerequisit PS: Grade: 9-12

-The emphasis of this class will be the development of strength, power, muscle endurance, and the cardiovascular system.
-Students will be taught the proper techniques in using machines and free weights, spotting procedures, and a variety of weight training workouts.
-Cardiovascular circuits may include jump ropes, running, plyometrics, balance discs, medicine balls, and stability balls.
+The emphasis of this class will be the development of athleticism through workouts that focus on speed, power, muscle endurance, and the cardiovascular system.
+Cardiovascular/power circuits may include jump ropes, running, plyometrics, balance discs, medicine balls, stability balls, etc. Sport specific development will also be an emphasis in this class.

-Advanced Weight Training & Personal Health (Hosted at Stevens)
+Advanced Strength & Conditioning / Raider Power (Hosted at Stevens)

-Credits: .5 Prerequisite es: Weight Training & Personal Health is essential for success Grade: 10,11,12
+Credits: .5 Prerequisite es: Strength & Conditioning is essential for success Grade: 10,11,12